tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 The packages that will be installed or upgraded during the pip install are listed in the [REQUIRED_PACKAGES section of setup.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/pip_package/setup.py)

-Install pip if not already installed:
+Install pip if it is not already installed:

 ```bash
 # Ubuntu/Linux 64-bit